 Eye For Film >> Festivals >> A-Z >> San Sebastian Film Festival >> 2019

 The 67th edition of the festival ran from September 20 to 28.
-There will be a retrospective dedicated to Mexican director Roberto Gavaldón - including his classic Macario - and Penelope Cruz and Donald Sutherland received a Donostia Awards for lifetime achievement.
+There was a retrospective dedicated to Mexican director Roberto Gavaldón - including his classic Macario - and Penelope Cruz and Donald Sutherland received a Donostia Awards for lifetime achievement.
 Read about the winners here.

 View Films by Strand: